+Three new district offices at Sriperumbudur, Thiruvallur & Perundurai are functioning from August 2008.
 In order to develop the infrastructure facilities of the Board, apart from the Corporate office own building at Guindy, TNPCB has constructed own buildings for district offices at Ambattur, Hosur, Madurai, Trichy, Tirunelveli, Vellore and Chennai.
-The office building at Thoothukudi has been completed and occupied from February 2009.
-The office building at Maraimalainagar is nearing completion.
-Three new district offices at Sriperumbudur, Thiruvallur and Perundurai are functioning from August 2008 as per the announcement made in the last year Budget session.
+The office buildings at Maraimalainagar and Thoothukudi are completed and occupied in the year 2009.